kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 Test setup:

-* A sample client to initiate the CBT session and the subsequent CBT GRPC requests.
+* A sample client to perform CBT GRPC requests.
 * A mock backend snapshot service generates mock responses with CBT payloads to be returned to the client.